 Such requests place a burden on our limited resources at the expense of other taxpayers.
 Where appropriate, exemptions permitted under the Freedom of Information Act 2000 (FOIA) will be applied and an appropriate refusal notice issued.

-If you are stuggling to pay your council tax charges please contact us to discuss payment arrangements.
+If you are stuggling to pay your Council Tax charges please contact us to discuss payment arrangements.
 You can also complete a Local Council Tax Reduction form and seek free, independant debt advice from the Citizens Advice Team or Money Advice Network.

 Frequently asked questions